majidpawar9/JAV1001-Lab3/README.md

 # JAV1001-Lab3
-A dice game
+A dice game made by:
-This Project is made by:
 Majid Ali Pawar